Welcome to my personal webpage

 My research in a nutshell

 During my PhD, I developed an Artificial Intelligence-based computer vision algorithm for the automated detection of craters on the surfaces of Mars and the Moon and the detection of thermokarstic lakes on Earth.
 This project has equipped me with strong analytical and problem-solving skills across multiple disciplines, including Environmental Sciences, Computer Science, Artificial Intelligence, Data Analysis, Remote Sensing, and Geomorphology.
-This work aim to the publication of two scientific articles in prestigious journals such as Planetary and Space Science and Icarus, as well as active participation in three major international conferences in the United States, Germany, and Finland.
+This work aim to the publication of two scientific articles in prestigious journals such as Planetary and Space Science and JGR Machine Learning and Computation, as well as active participation in three major international conferences in the United States, Germany, Finland and Netherlands.
 Additionally, this work has given me the opportunity to engage in teaching, delivering courses to MSc students in Planetary Sciences.

 Acknowledgment